-Many parents send an angry child to her room to "calm down."
+Many parents send a child to her room to "calm down" from her anger.
 After all, what else can we do?
 We certainly can't reason with her when she's furious.
 It's no time to teach lessons or ask for an apology.
-She needs to calm down.
+She needs to calm down."

 If we send our angry child to his room, he will indeed calm down, eventually.
 He'll also have gotten some clear messages: